dogethereum/wdoge-deprecated/README.md

 Where `your-network` is the name of the network you used while running the deploy task, i.e. the `--network` argument.

-Once you have the address of the `DogeToken` contract, you can run the Hardhat `verify` task to verify it.
+Once you have the address of the `WDoge` contract, you can run the Hardhat `verify` task to verify it.

 1. Set the `etherscan` property of your [hardhat config] like this:
 ```js